open-telemetry/opentelemetry.io/content/en/docs/languages/python/getting-started.md

 This page will show you how to get started with OpenTelemetry in Python.

-You learn how you can instrument an application automatically, in such a way that [traces][], [metrics][], and [logs][] are emitted to the console.
+You will learn how to instrument an application automatically, in such a way that [traces][], [metrics][], and [logs][] are emitted to the console.